whostolebenfrog/rest-cljer/README.md

                 by rest-cljer.
     :not     -> a map of request params that will NOT appear in the request.
 Currently only :headers is supported (i.e. to match against a header NOT appearing in the request).
+                :headers should be specified as a vector of strings, although a deprecated approach is to specify a map where keys are header names and values are header values (which can be any value).

 Response map params: